Privacy notice regarding coal tip locations in Wales.

 The Welsh Government is developing a national geospatial dataset of disused coal tips in Wales.
 The data has been collated from the records of partners, such as local authorities and the Coal Authority.
 Additional tips have been identified by using openly available data sources such as historical maps and LiDAR terrain data.
 The data being collated includes the tip boundaries, their category rating and ownership status.
 The Welsh Government will be Controller for personal information processed for this purpose.

 Your personal data is processed as part of Welsh Government’s public task; that is, exercising our official authority to undertake the core role and functions of the Welsh Government.
 The statutory basis for processing the data is a combination of powers – section 141 of the Local Government Act 1972, in conjunction with sections 11 and 12 of the Mines and Quarries (Tips) Act 1969; and section 58A of the Government of Wales Act 2006.

 What personal information do we need to process?

-We will be collecting the locations of all disused coal tips in Wales which includes the boundaries of the tip extents.
-This is necessary in order for partners, for example local authorities, to quality assure the data and undertake key actions of the taskforce work programme, such as tip inspections, maintenance works and technology trials, and for local resilience forums (LRFs) to prepare any necessary emergency plans.
+We will be collecting the locations of all disused coal tips in Wales, which includes the boundaries of the tip extents.
+This is necessary for partners, for example local authorities, to quality assure the data and undertake key actions of the coal tip safety work programme, such as tip inspections, maintenance works and technology trials.

 Why do we need to process your personal data?